mtlatour/Thesis_MarcLatour/README.md

 # Thesis_MarcLatour
-This repository contains all the relevant files used throughout this thesis.
+This repository contains all the relevant files used throughout the thesis titled "Body force modeling of axial turbomachinery for analysis and design optimization" by M.T.
+Latour.
+For clarification, the reader can contact me at marclatour94@gmail.com.

 ## Prerequisites for running everything on this repo
 - Perform an AD build of SU2_feature_turbo_bodyforce from ``https://github.com/su2code/SU2/tree/feature_turbo_bodyforce`` .
 This includes Hall's body force in the direct and adjoint solvers and will allow all simulations to be run.